-The third table gives the results of the two t-test.
+The third table gives the results of the two t-tests.
 The T-test based on a pooled estimate of the variance has a p-value of 0.0005 while for the Satterthwaite version, p=0.0008.

-The fourth table gives the resukts of the F-Test for deciding whether the variance can be considered equal.
-The P-value for this test is 0.0388, so at 0.05 signifucance level we would consider that the variance are not equal and it appears that variance of Brand B is larger than that for Brand A.
+The fourth table gives the results of the F-Test for deciding whether the variance can be considered equal.
+The P-value for this test is 0.0388, so at 0.05 significance level, we would consider that the variance are not equal and it appears that variance of Brand B is larger than that for Brand A.

 The graphical representations show histogram, normal curves, kernel density estimators and box plot for both the groups.
 A Q-Q plot is also included in the output which is shown below.

 Performing a Paired T-Test

 Paired comparisons use the one sample process on the differences between the observations such as before and after situations where both observations are taken from the same or matched subjects.

 Paired comparisons can be made between many pairs of variables with a single call to PROC TTEST Procedure.